engteam14/website2/markdowns/Change Report.md

 [View Commit](https://github.com/engteam14/documentation2/commit/e9c1a4e2802c70a4c0dfa4cb0d585ef82a254a26)

-We decided to change the Team Meeting tool from Zoom to Discord and in-person meetings, as in-person meetings allowed us to separate into smaller teams and work together while allowing us to keep real-time progress of the project and Discord calls were more preferred as compared to zoom as it avoided the hassle of having a Meeting ID and Password to join a meeting and the screensharing capability provided on discord was much better than that provided by zoom, according to the groups point of view.
+We decided to change the Team Meeting tool from Zoom to Discord and in-person meetings, as in-person meetings allowed us to separate into smaller teams and work together while allowing us to keep real-time progress of the project and Discord calls were more preferred as compared to zoom as it avoided the hassle of having a Meeting ID and Password to join a meeting and the screensharing capability provided on discord was much better than that provided by Zoom, according to the groups point of view.

 In addition to having a discord server for general project discussions, we decided to create a “To-Do List” channel, where a team member would post notes regarding what was discussed in the meeting and what needed to be done by the next scheduled meeting so that someone can add them to the issues.

-After some discussions, we changed our task progression tool from Trello to GitHub Issues as this was something new that we thought of trying and also the fact that using GitHub issues, we could keep track of all the commits and why something was changed from the previous project, which would later 5on help us when writing our change report.
+After some discussions, we changed our task progression tool from Trello to GitHub Issues as this was something new that we thought of trying and also the fact that using GitHub issues, we could keep track of all the commits and why something was changed from the previous project, which would later on help us when writing our change report.

 **<span style="text-decoration:underline;">25d9e44: Added an explanation for our teams’ approach towards Quality Control</span>**